Anambra State: Executive

+Legislative

+The State has a three-tier administrative structure: State, Local and Autonomous community levels.
+The three arms at state level are the Executive, the Legislative and the Judiciary.
+The executive arm is headed by an elected governor, who is assisted by a deputy governor, commissioners and executive advisers.

 Anambra's political history can be described as varied.
 Until the early 21st century, it was marked by considerable unrest.
 Having a long list of "firsts" in Nigerian history, it has been known by the sobriquet as, "The Light of The Nation".
-On 29 May ,1999, Chinwoke Mbadinuju was sworn in as civilian governor of Anambra state, after many years of military rule.
+On 29 May 1999, Chinwoke Mbadinuju was sworn in as civilian governor of Anambra state, after many years of military rule.
 His administration was plagued by deep problems: the most notable was withholding of teachers' salaries in the school.
 The teachers finally conducted a ten-month strike in all the government secondary schools in the state.

 Before Mbadinuju's rule, secondary education had been free of charge.
 His administration imposed a tuition fee of 3,000 Naira per term, for all secondary schools, which led to an unprecedented massive demonstration by secondary school students from all over the state.
 Many people attribute Mbadinuju's failure to political godfathers; his successor also struggled.
 On 26 May 2003, Chris Ngige was sworn in as the new governor of the state, but he was removed in March 2006 after Peter Obi of APGA filed charges against him of electoral malpractice.
 The Court of Appeal in Enugu asserted that Ngige's apparent victory in the 2003 election was fraudulent and ordered him to leave the seat.

 Obi was ousted by a faction of the Anambra State House of Assembly on 2 November 2006 and replaced by Virginia Etiaba, his deputy.
 On 9 February 2007, Etiaba handed power back to Obi after the Court of Appeal had nullified Obi's removal.

 On 14 April 2007, Andy Uba of PDP was "elected" as the new governor of the state and, on 29 May, was sworn in.
 Reported to be massively rigged, the election was widely criticised.
-On 14 June 2007 the Supreme Court of Nigeria ruled that Peter Obi's tenure had not ended; therefore there was no vacancy in the governorship.
+On 14 June 2007 the Supreme Court of Nigeria ruled that Peter Obi's tenure had not ended; therefore, there was no vacancy in the governorship.
 It removed Andy Uba from office and replaced him with his predecessor Obi.